 Protection of agricultural land from soil erosion

-The target is to achieve an average of 340 days of protection from soil erosion by 2020.
-While 340 days has been reached in 2014-15, this may not be maintained if there are several seasons of below average rainfall across South Australia, or other major events that reduce soil cover such as bushfires.
+Soil protection is expected to be maintained at the current level over the next few years.
+However, it may decline if there are several seasons of below average rainfall across South Australia’s cropping areas, or other major events occur that reduce soil cover such as bushfires.

 The measure for this target is expressed as the average number of days of adequate protection of agricultural cropping land from soil erosion for each hectare of cropland across the state.
 The total area of agricultural cropping land in South Australia is approximately 8.14 million hectares.
 Of this, approximately 5.2 million hectares (64%) are susceptible to wind erosion and 2.4 million hectares (30%) are susceptible to water erosion.

 Improvements in the protection of cropping land from erosion have been achieved through the adoption of improved farming practices, including no-tillage farming methods, stubble retention and controlled grazing.